Uesugi Kagekatsu: Service under Tokugawa

 Declaring his allegiance to Tokugawa following his defeat in the Sekigahara campaign, Kagekatsu became a tozama (outsider) daimyō; he was given the Yonezawa han, worth 300,000 koku, in the Tōhoku region.
 Kagekatsu fought for the Tokugawa shogunate against the Toyotomi clan in the Osaka Campaign 1614–1615.

 Death

 On March 20, 1623, Kagekatsu died in Yonezawa.
 He was 67–69 years old.
 He was succeeded by Uesugi Sadakatsu, his illegitimate son.

 Kagekatsu's remains were laid at Shojoshin-in Temple at Mount Kōya, Koya city, while his ashes and court dress and kabuto were kept at the mausoleum of the Uesugi family located in Yonezawa, Yamagata Prefecture.

+Yamatorige sword

+Yamatorige (山鳥毛), equally known as Sanchōmō by its Sino-Japanese reading, is a tachi (Japanese greatsword) forged during the middle Kamakura period (13th century).
+The set of the blade and its koshirae (mountings) is a National Treasure of Japan.
+It was wielded by Uesugi Kagekatsu, and had been inherited by his clan.